the-chef0/FluidModel/README.md

 ## Project Description

-This project data was collected by performing a series of squats until exhaustion was reached.
-For every squat the image of the ultrasound probe was saved and then was assigned a category based on the level of exhaustion (1 through 5).
+This project data was collected by performing a series of squats for 5 minutes.
+For every squat the image of the ultrasound probe was saved and then was assigned a category based on the level of fatigue (1 through 5).
-The model can detect some level of exhaustion in the muscle as the accuracy is not completely random (around 31%) when it uses the EffientnetV2 architecture.
+The model can detect some level of fatigue in the muscle as the accuracy is not completely random (around 31%) when it uses the EffientnetV2 architecture.

 ## Installation